tansonlee/game-of-life/README.md

 #### Random

-These patterns behave chaotically and either become destroyed or become one of the other forms
+These patterns behave chaotically and either become destroyed or become one of the other forms.

 <img src="assets/random2.gif" width="400px">